 1. Manage Insulin.
 Insulin can be your best friend or worst enemy when it comes to fat loss.
 You’ve got to make it a priority to manage insulin like a major league coach manages his players.

-The principles of the Zest for Life to manage insulin:
+The principles of the the BB Lifestyle to manage insulin:

-a.
-Main priority is stabilizing blood sugar (removing carbs) and removing hunger by getting the body to provide fuel (ketones) through releasing fat and correcting your weight;
+Main priority is stabilizing blood sugar (removing refined sugars/carbs) and removing hunger by getting the body to provide fuel (ketones) through releasing fat and correcting your weight;

-c.
-The elements of the Big breakfast 30g nett protein (that’s about 100g raw weight) and 60-80g fat if you can;
+The elements of the Big breakfast 30g nett protein and 60-80g fat if you can;

-d.Typically this is an avocado, handful of bacon, 2-3 eggs and 2-3 tbsp's of butter.
-(First the avocado);
+Typically, this is an avocado, handful of bacon, 2-3 eggs and 2-3 tbsp.’s of butter.
+(First the avocado)

-g.
-We do not cut calories, we eat to lose by eating high quality calories.
+We do not cut calories; we eat to lose by eating high quality calories.
 (Cut the carbs);

 2. Exercise for a positive hormonal response.
 Research shows that doing traditional, long duration cardio actually down-regulates thyroid function making you LESS efficient at burning calories.

 The funny thing is, most unsuccessful people trying to get rid of their belly fat believe that doing more cardio is the key.
 Nothing can be further from the truth, and the research show it conclusively.